FernMiran/Blackjack-3D/README.md

 - Coroutine-based animation system for smooth card movements.
 - Event-driven architecture, with decoupled and expandable logic and view.
 - Modular code structure for easy expansion and maintenance.
+- Windows/Android/WebGL compatible in the different branches

 ## Development Process
-The entire application took me 3 weeks to complete and it's completely made with C# and the Unity Engine (no shaders).
-The objective of this project was to practice a decoupled architecture, and the complete game production cycle with a simple game to showcase in my portfolio.
+The application took me 3 weeks to complete and it's made using the Unity Engine and the C# language.
+This project aimed to practice decoupled, expandable, and maintainable software architectures.

 ## Future Enhancements
 - Implement "Split" and "Double" logic and animations.